Month: Calendrical consequences

-At the simplest level, most well-known lunar calendars are based on the initial approximation that 2 lunations last 59 solar days: a 30-day full month followed by a 29-day hollow month — but this is only roughly accurate and regularly needs intercalation (correction) by a leap day.
+A simple lunar calendar may be based on the initial approximation that 2 lunations last 59 solar days: a 30-day full month followed by a 29-day hollow month – but this is only roughly accurate.

+Furthermore, because the synodic month does not fit easily into the solar (or 'tropical') year – 12 lunations comprise about 10 or 11 days fewer than does a solar year – accurate, rule-based lunisolar calendars that combine the two cycles are complicated.
+The most common solution to this problem is either to intercalate (correct) with several epagomenal days each year or to insert a thirteenth leap month every two or three years, if synchronicity with the solar year is desired.
+The former was used by the Ancient Egyptian calendar and its descendants: the latter is the arrangement used with the Chinese calendar, for example.

-Additionally, the synodic month does not fit easily into the solar (or 'tropical') year, which makes accurate, rule-based lunisolar calendars that combine the two cycles complicated.
-The most common solution to this problem is the Metonic cycle, which takes advantage of the fact that 235 lunations are approximately 19 tropical years (which add up to not quite 6,940 days): 12 years have 12 lunar months, and 7 years are 13 lunar months long.
+Such an approach is formalized in the Metonic cycle, which takes advantage of the fact that 235 lunations are approximately 19 tropical years (which add up to not quite 6,940 days): 12 years have 12 lunar months, and 7 years are 13 lunar months long.
 However, a Metonic calendar based year will drift against the seasons by about one day every 2 centuries.
-Metonic calendars include the calendar used in the Antikythera Mechanism about 21 centuries ago, and the Hebrew calendar.
+Metonic calendars include the calendar used in the Antikythera Mechanism about 21 centuries ago, the Hebrew calendar and the Christian Liturgical calendars that are used to determine the date of Easter.

-Alternatively in a pure lunar calendar, years are defined as having always 12 lunations, so a year is 354 or 355 days long: the Islamic calendar is the prime example.
+Alternatively in a pure lunar calendar, years are defined as always having 12 lunations, so a year is 354 or 355 days long: the Islamic calendar is the prime example.
 Consequently, an Islamic year is about 11 days shorter than a solar year and cycles through the seasons in about 33 solar = 34 lunar years: the Islamic New Year has a different Gregorian calendar date in each (solar) year.

-Purely solar calendars often have months which no longer relate to the phase of the Moon, but are based only on the motion of the Sun relative to the equinoxes and solstices, or are purely conventional like in the widely used Gregorian calendar.
+Purely solar calendars often have months which no longer relate to the phase of the Moon, but are based only on the motion of the Sun relative to the equinoxes and solstices, or are purely conventional, as in the widely used Gregorian calendar.

-The complexity required in an accurate lunisolar calendar may explain why solar calendars have generally replaced lunisolar and lunar calendars for civil use in most societies.